yohanvalencia/lakekeeper/docs/docs/authentication.md

 # Authentication
+!!! warning

+    We recommend to use [Authorization](./authorization.md) always when Authentication is enabled.
+If `Authentication` is enabled, the UI only works if Authorization is also enabled.

 Authentication is crucial for securing access to Lakekeeper.
 By enabling authentication, you ensure that only authorized users can access and interact with your data.
 Lakekeeper supports authentication via any OpenID (or OAuth 2) capable identity provider as well as authentication for Kubernetes service accounts, allowing you to integrate with your existing identity providers.

 Authentication and Authorization are distinct processes in Lakekeeper.
 Authentication verifies the identity of users, ensuring that only authorized individuals can access the system.
 This is performed via an Identity Provider (IdP) such as OpenID or Kubernetes.
 Authorization, on the other hand, determines what authenticated users are allowed to do within the system.
 Lakekeeper uses OpenFGA to manage and evaluate permissions, providing a robust and flexible authorization model.
 For more details, see the [Authorization guide](./authorization.md).